In Africa, cancer is 60% deadlier than malaria—and without action, the continent’s cancer burden is projected to get worse.

 How BVGH is improving health care in Africa

 BVGH partners with African governments, health care leaders, and hospitals to determine a country’s specific needs—then helps the country access drugs, clinical trials, screening, train the workforce and raise awareness in a sustainable, scalable way.

 Raising awareness of the importance of early detection is a critical piece of the puzzle.
 For example, cervical cancer is the second most common in Africa—and deadliest in Rwanda.
 But it doesn’t need to be deadly if detected early.

-What they did: BVGH partnered with the Rwanda Biomedical Center and Ministry of Health to develop and implement an “educate, screen, treat” program for the 185,000 women in Rwanda’s Bugesera District, screening thousands of women for HPV (a major risk factor for cervical cancer) and providing breast exams, as well as providing transportation to follow-up tests.
+BVGH partnered with the Rwanda Biomedical Center and Ministry of Health to develop and implement an “educate, screen, treat” program for the 185,000 women in Rwanda’s Bugesera District, screening thousands of women for HPV (a major risk factor for cervical cancer) and providing breast exams, as well as providing transportation to follow-up tests.

-The result: 29 women were referred for urgent treatment of suspected cervical or breast cancer—likely much earlier than they would have otherwise, giving them a much greater chance of survival.
+As a result, 29 women were referred for urgent treatment of suspected cervical or breast cancer—likely much earlier than they would have otherwise, giving them a much greater chance of survival.